harsht911/checklist-generator/README.md

 - Creates one Excel file per CORE case
 - Copies formatting and content from the template
 - Saves all files into a chosen output folder

-No CMD arguments.
-No confusion.
-Just click and generate.

 ---